lbryio/lbry.com/content/news/74-lbry-trailblazers.md

 We have a lot of surprises on the horizon.
 Even some LBRY exclusives!
 And publishers like Oscilloscope Pictures are pleased that you loved *It’s a Disaster*, and they want to bring some more gems out of the vault to share.

 Today, we’re reflecting on the trail blazed so far.
 It takes guts to share content dear to your heart in a risky, unproven way.
-These publishers have help carry LBRY toward its ambitious goal.
+These publishers have helped carry LBRY toward its ambitious goal.

 We salute them.
 And then we enjoy them.